- An object is said to be in motion when its position changes with time.

-- Graphical representation of motions
+- Graphical representation of motion

-(i) Distance-time graph For a distance-time graph time is taken on x-axis and distance is taken on y-axis.
+(i) Distance-time graph: For a distance-time graph time is taken on x-axis and distance is taken on y-axis.
 [Note: All independent quantities are taken along the x-axis and dependent quantities are taken along y-axis.]

 - Equations of motion by graphical method

-(ii) Equation for position-time relation:
+(ii) Equation for Position-time Relation: